Flexible Work Arrangements

 - Hybrid work: When an employee spends a minimum of 60% of their regular workweek at their primary ASU work location.

-- Dean or vice president approval required.
+- Dean or vice president approval is required.

 - Executive vice president approval is required.